SaharAlassaf/W08D04/README.md

 # Code Overview
-The main purpose of this repository is to show an authentaction and authorization with Node.js API Server
+The main purpose of this repository is to show social media backend with Node.js API Server

 # Pre-reqs
 To build and run this app locally you will need a few things: